 Three of the welded-on chain links and the python lock cable are visible here.
+They are great to prevent the tie-down straps from sliding off of the ends and running the Python locks through on the upright posts.

 In addition to the new parts, the axle was replaced and the original 8" wheels were replaced with 12" wheels.
 This keeps the bearing RPM lower for interstate driving.
 There are bearing buddies (wheel grease holders) and waterproof lights on it also, even though it's never backed into the water.